kubernetes/enhancements/keps/sig-instrumentation/383-new-event-api-ga-graduation/README.md

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**

-  The potential increase of Event size might cause non-negligible storage increase in Etcd.
+  The potential increase of Event size might cause non-negligible increase of storage in Etcd, network bandwidth to send them, and CPU to process them.

 ### Troubleshooting